 5. Processing errors

-When confusion reigns, mistakes happen.
-With multiple electronics recyclers serving multiple sites, e-waste management challenges ensue.
+When confusion reigns, mistakes do indeed happen.
+With multiple electronics recyclers serving multiple sites, e waste management challenges ensue.
 To take the example of the OEM again: The sites had implemented so many procedures for electronic waste recycling that staff struggled to sort out what items should be sent to a recycler, which recycler should receive them, and what documents — such as certificates of recycling and asset lists — they should collect.
 The confusion left the process vulnerable to errors.

-As frustrating as all this can be, you can overcome e-waste management challenges.
-If the issues include all of the above, a complete reorganization of how you manage retired electronics may be in order.
+As frustrating as all this can be, you can overcome e waste management challenges.
+If the issues include all of the above, consider a complete reorganization of how you manage retired electronics.
 If only one or two are of concern, small adjustments can make a big impact.